Senate Republicans unveil their own tax plan

 Story highlights

-- Congressional observers want to see how far a part the Senate and the House are

-Washington (CNN)Senate Republicans are poised to introduce their own tax plan Thursday morning -- part of the GOP's ambitious agenda to pass tax cuts before the new year.
+"The conversation, the negotiation will continue until we arrive on consensus," Sen. Ted Cruz, a Republican from Texas, said of the initial plan he saw in the conference.
+"This is an ongoing discussion."

+Republicans on both sides of the Capitol have laid out an aggressive timeline to pass their tax bills out of both chambers.
+The ultimate goal is to have a tax cut bill on the President desk before the end of the year.

-Republicans will unveil their plan just days after Democrats swept state races in New Jersey and Virginia -- an election GOP members said is a wake up call that their party needs to pass at least one major legislative accomplishment or else face electoral backlash in the midterms.
+Senate Republicans unveiled their plan just days after Democrats swept state races in New Jersey and Virginia -- an election GOP members said was a wake-up call that their party needs to pass at least one major legislative accomplishment or else face electoral backlash in the midterms.

 "If we don't produce, it'll get worse," Sen. Lindsey Graham, a Republican from South Carolina told CNN.
 "The antidote to this problem is to pass a tax cut that Americans believe helps them and their families, to replace a broken health care system with something better.
 And if we do those things, I think we'll do fine in the fall."

-Note: This story has been updated and will continue to update with new developments.